natacardona/pipeline_with_python/README.md

 ### Database Setup
 #### Installation

-1. Install PostgreSQL: Download and install PostgreSQL on your operating system.
+1. **Install PostgreSQL**: Download and install PostgreSQL on your operating system.
-2.
-Configure PostgreSQL: Follow the installation instructions to set up PostgreSQL on your system.
+2. **Configure PostgreSQL**: Follow the installation instructions to set up PostgreSQL on your system.
 Ensure that the necessary configuration parameters are appropriately set based on the system requirements.

 #### Database Creation